ssasong/Anaquin/README.md

 **Anaquin** is a C++/R bioinformatics framework for quantitative controls in next-generation sequencing experiments.

-Repository for the R-package is hosted by Bioconductor and available at: https://github.com/sequinstandards/RAnaquin.

-This is a **beta software** as we are trying to work with the bioinformatics community.
-Please send us your suggestions (e.g. what do you want Anaquin to do?).

 You may need to rename the `data` directory to `resources` for resource bundle.

 ## Credits

 [Kallisto](https://github.com/pachterlab/kallisto) for indexing FASTA files.

-## Docker

-Docker image for Anaquin is available at https://hub.docker.com/r/sequins/anaquin.

 ## Compilation